 Alumna: An initiated member of a sorority who is no longer an undergraduate.
 Alumnae is the plural form, and alumnx can also be used by members.

 Bid: An invitation for membership in a chapter.

 Carleton Sororities: Carleton's body that represents its three Panhellenic sororities.

 Chapter: A local group of a national/international organization, designated by its own Greek letter name.

 Continuous Open Bidding (COB): An opportunity for chapters who are not at quota or total to extend bids to women who did not join a sorority during the formal recruitment period.

 Formal Recruitment: The weeks in which sorority recruitment events are held on campus.

 Fraternity: An organization with lifelong membership which uses Greek letters as a name.
 Women's fraternities are informally called sororities.

 Initiation: A formal ritual ceremony a new member goes through to become a full member of the sorority.

-Legacy: A female whose grandmother, mother, an/or sisters have been a member of a certain sorority is know as a "legacy" to that sorority.
+Legacy: A female whose grandmother, mother, and/or sisters have been a member of a certain sorority is know as a "legacy" to that sorority.
 Legacy definitions differ from organization to organization.

 Letters: Greek initials that stand for the sorority's Greek name.

-Member: A woman who has joined a sorority.
+Member: A womxn who has joined a sorority.

 MRABA: The Membership Recruitment Acceptance Binding Agreement is a document that must be signed to be eligible for a bid for membership from a CUPC sorority.

 New Member: One who has been accepted as a probationary member of a sorority.
-After a period of training in the history, ideals and traditions of the organization, and after earning a designated grade average, she may be initiated.
+After a period of training in the history, ideals and traditions of the organization, and after earning a designated grade average, they may be initiated.

 One Calendar Year: The period from a given date in one year to a comparable date in the next year.
-If a PNM accepts a bid on Preference, she must wait one calendar year before she is permitted to go through the recruitment process again.
+If a PNM accepts a bid on Preference, they must wait one calendar year before they are permitted to go through the recruitment process again.